 - Anticipated witness, management and other external costs are also based on the ratio between legal fees and such costs in the CIArb Costs of International Arbitration Survey (2011).

-- VAT is assumed to be inapplicable.
+- Taxes are assumed to be inapplicable.

-- Each party is assumed to split SIAC Administrative Fees, Arbitrators’ Fees and expenses equally, although if a Respondent refuses to pay its counterclaims will not be heard but the Claimant will need to bear its costs (which can then be claimed as costs at the end of the SIAC arbitration).
+- Each party is assumed to split SIAC Administrative Fees, Arbitrators’ Fees and expenses equally, although if a Respondent refuses to pay its counterclaims will not be heard but the Claimant will need to bear its costs (which may then be claimed as costs at the end of the SIAC arbitration).